Committees & Councils

 Chief Financial Officer Council

-The Chief Financial Officer Council identifies and analyzes financial policies and payer issues that impact MHA member hospitals and health systems.
-Additionally, the council develops and recommends strategies to address identified issues based on the MHA Board of Trustees’ priorities.
+The Chief Financial Officer Council identifies and analyzes finance policy and payer matters that affect MHA member hospitals and health systems.
+In addition, the council develops and recommends strategies to address identified issues based on the MHA Board of Trustees’ priorities.

 Jason Jorkasky